tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 1. It assumes you always do batch training, has a constant batch size, and the batch grouping can be purely determined by indices.
-   All of these are not necessarily true.
+   None of these are necessarily true.

 2. Its multiprocessing implementation is efficient on `torch.Tensor`, but inefficient for generic data type or numpy arrays.